FutureGatewayFramework/fgDocumentation/installation.md

 ## FedCloud Installation

 The FutureGateway portal can be instantiated by an existing EGI FedCloud virtual appliance named: [FutureGateway][FGAPPDB].
-The virtual appliance is based on an Ubuntu-server 14.04 and it requires a specific cloud-init' user-data file in order to setup it properly.
+The virtual appliance is based on an Ubuntu-server 14.04 and it requires a specific cloud-init' user-data file in order to setup it properly while instantiating the machine.
-The principal aim of the FutureGateway virtual appliance is to allow Science Gateway application developers to make practice with FutureGateway REST APIs without takin care of the whole system intallation.
+The principal aim of the FutureGateway virtual appliance is to allow Science Gateway application developers to make practice with FutureGateway REST APIs without taking care of the whole system intallation.

 Below the commands to correctly instantiate the VM: